Sweet Tea’s Judgement Day… series post # 5 of 5

 It was tough few minutes that felt like it would never end.

-The Defense Counsel did not have many cross-examination questions as I am sure they did not want to appear as “non-sympathetic” to the Judge.
+The Defense Counsel did not have many cross-examination questions as I am sure they did not want to appear as “non-sympathetic” to me in front of the Judge.

 They were appreciative of my participation and sent me on my way.